The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software

 See the More section for a detailed description of the index graphs.

-You can hide single channels individually except the "Alarms " channel.
-Simply remove the check mark symbol in front of a channel name besides the graph, and the according channel's line will disappear.
+You can hide all channels individually except the "Alarms " channel.
+To do this, remove the check mark symbol in front of a channel name besides the graph, and the corresponding channel's line will disappear.
 You can also Show all or Hide all channels by clicking on the buttons below the channel names.
 The graph view will be reset immediately.

-For sensors, the tabs show a graph and data table of the selected sensor.
-When viewing data of a sensor running on a cluster probe, you can additionally select if you want to show the data of all nodes, or of one specific node only.
+For sensors, each tab shows a graph and data table for the selected sensor.
+When viewing the data of a sensor running on a cluster probe, you can additionally select if you want to show the data of all nodes, or of one specific node only.
 Please use the Select Cluster Member bar below the tabs.

-Note: Multi-node graphs are never displayed filled here, but with single lines only.
+Note: Multi-node graphs are never displayed as filled graphs, but are displayed with lines only.
 However, historic data reports can have filled multi-node graphs.

 While viewing a sensor graph you can hide single sensor channels individually.
 Simply remove the check mark symbol in front of a channel name below the graph, and the according channel's line will disappear.
 You can also Show all or Hide all channels by clicking on the buttons besides the channel names.

-On historic data tabs of sensors and in "zoomed graphs in new windows" (see below) of other monitoring objects, graphs are interactive.
+The graphs on a sensor's historic data tabs and in "zoomed graphs in new windows" (see below) belonging to other monitoring objects are all interactive.
 You can zoom in and scroll along the time axis with the corresponding buttons.

 - << scrolls one graph window left and >> one graph window right.
 The scrolled time depends on the graph you select, for example, 2 days on a 2 days graph.